Playing for CCNSW in the City and Suburban Competition

 The City and Suburban Association 1903 Inc. was founded in 1903.

-The City and Suburban Association 1903 Inc. celebrated its Centenary in 2003.
-The Association currently comprises 23 Clubs: Balmain-South Sydney Rangers, Barker College Old Boys, Beavers, Colleagues, C.C.N.S.W., Eastern Suburbs Pacers, Hunters Hill, I Zingari (Australia)*, Knox Old Boys, Nondescripts*, Old Aloysians, Old Cranbrookians , Old Sydneians, Paddington, Primary Club of Australia, Radio Physics, Reg Bartley XI, St George Veterans, Scots Old Boys, Sydney University Lions (formerly known as Sydney University Veterans)*, Wyvern, and Yaralla* .
+There will be 17 teams participating during the 2022-23 season:: Beavers, Colleagues, C.C.N.S.W., Eastern Suburbs Pacers, Hunters Hill, I Zingari (Australia)*, Knox Old Boys, Nondescripts*, Old Aloysians, Old Cranbrookians , Paddington, Primary Club of Australia, Quasmi CC, Reg Bartley XI, St George Veterans, Sydney University Lions (formerly known as Sydney University Veterans)* and Yaralla* .

-(* means Foundation Clubs in 1903).
+(* means one of the Foundation Clubs in 1903).

-There is no overall league table and points are not awarded in the C&S “Competition” in non Jack Pace Shield games, however, there is a five round pre-Christmas Jack Pace league where the eight leading teams progress into a three round quarter final, semi final and final competition after Christmas for the “Jack Pace Memorial Shield”.
-C.C.N.S.W. has won The Shield four times, but did not make the quarter finals in 2020-21.
+There is no overall league table and points are not awarded in the C&S “Competition” in non “Jack Pace Shield” games, however, there is a five round pre-Christmas Jack Pace league from which the eight leading teams progress into a three round quarter final, semi final and final competition after Christmas for the “Jack Pace Memorial Shield”.
+C.C.N.S.W. has won The Shield four times, and made the semi-finals finals in 2021-22.